La Trobe University

 La Trobe University encourages young people who have spent time in formal out-of-home care (including foster care, residential care, kinship care, or as a ward of the State), and those who have transitioned out of the system to attend La Trobe.

-Applicants who wish to have their experiences considered as part of their application are encouraged to complete the relevant VTAC SEAS and VTAC scholarships sections.
+Applicants who wish to have their experiences considered as part of their application are encouraged to complete the relevant VTAC equity schemes (SEAS) & scholarships sections.
+This could enable bonus points to be added to your ATAR to improve your chances of being offered a place.
 Support staff located at each of our campuses can assist with applying for courses and scholarships at La Trobe, and with your continued success once enrolled.

 La Trobe is a proud partner in the Raising Expectations program.